quantoid/gnizer/README.md

 # gnizer
 Chaos or gNizer?
-Get people working as teams on things that matter to your business.
+Get people working as teams to look after things that matter to your business.